[Beta] End-to-End Journey API

 ---|---|

-United States | https://api.8x8.com/cidp-journey-api |
+United States | https://api.8x8.com/cidp/journey |

-Europe | https://api-eu.8x8.com/cidp-journey-api |
+Europe | https://api-eu.8x8.com/cidp/journey |

-Asia-Pacific | https://api-au.8x8.com/cidp-journey-api |
+Asia-Pacific | https://api-au.8x8.com/cidp/journey |

-Canada | https://api-ca.8x8.com/cidp-journey-api |
+Canada | https://api-ca.8x8.com/cidp/journey |

 API Endpoints Overview

-The API provides two main endpoints:
+The API provides two main synchronous endpoints:

 -

-Sessions (
+Journeys (

-metrics like handling time, queue wait time, and outcomes. -
+): Provides aggregated journey data across all platforms, including comprehensive metrics like handling time, queue wait time, and outcomes. -

 Transitions (

-): Provides detailed information about each state transition within a session,
+): Provides detailed information about each state transition within a journey, allowing you to track the exact journey path.

-Sessions Endpoint
+Journeys Endpoint

-POST /api/v1/sessions
+POST /v1/journeys/search

 Request Headers